 Ex-Im Bank’s guarantees of principal and interest on notes and loans are backed by the full faith and credit of the United States government.

 Air Lease is a publicly traded aircraft leasing company founded by Steven Udvar-Hazy.

 Steve Chung led the Hughes Hubbard team working on the transaction.
 Chris Fickes and Jason Kaplan assisted Chung on the Ex-Im Bank documentation.
 Andrew Fowler and Valerie Clark led the securities work, including review of the offering circular.
-Andy Braiterman and Alex Anderson provided tax analysis and Jerry Harrison and Jim Delaney handled Employee Retirement Income Security Act (ERISA) disclosure matters.
+Andy Braiterman provided tax analysis and Jerry Harrison and Jim Delaney handled Employee Retirement Income Security Act (ERISA) disclosure matters.